Daily Philosophy

 Philosophy and current affairs

 Should we teach philosophy to young people when accounting would be better for them?
-Are we evil when we choose to drive a car?
-Is it right to accept the small risk that comes with mandatory vaccinations?
-And what if the fire department floods your home?
+Is driving a car morally bad?
 Meet the doctrine of Double Effect. (more...)

 Image